apache/flagon/docker/README.md

     $ docker-compose stop
     ```

- 1. To kill the senssoft machine.
+ 1. To kill the Flagon machine.
     ```bash
     $ docker-machine rm senssoft
     ```

-If running on a single machine, on reboot or restart your senssoft machine is available, but
+If running on a single machine, on reboot or restart your Flagon machine is available, but
 in a "stopped" state.
 You'll need to restart the machine, then you'll need to use docker-
 compose up commands above to restart containers.

- 1. Restart the senssoft machine.
+ 1. Restart the Flagon machine.
     ```bash
     $ docker-machine start senssoft
     $ docker-machine ls #confirm state